-Construction in progress used in governmental activities is not a current financial resource and, therefore, is not reported as an asset in the governmental funds.
+Capital Assets and contruction in progress used in governmental activities are not a current financial resource and, therefore, are not reported as an asset in the governmental funds.

 The difference between the net carrying amount of refunded bonds and the reaquisition price is recorded as a deferred outflow of resources in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.